-Of course, I’m thinking about the soon-to-be-feasted-upon turkey, stuffing, gravy, cranberries, Brussels sprouts, various Vegan options for my beloved, and other dishes traditional to the Northeastern U.S. Thanksgiving festival table; and even moreso, the camaraderie of cooking and noshing together.
+Of course, like many folks, I’m thinking about the soon-to-be-feasted-upon holiday dishes common to the Northeastern U.S. Thanksgiving festival table; and even moreso, the camaraderie of cooking and sharing a meal together.

 Night of the Living Dead, and a typical “Black Friday” rampage.

-At the same time — particularly given the seemingly perpetual turbulence between humans and the shapeshifting Energies of Now — I’ll be attuning to the vibe of the greater Spirit of the Season, which helps me to tolerate the sometimes appalling “rabid consumerism” and related behavior (e.g. “Black Friday,” during which people trample other people down so they can snatch whatever ‘thing’ has fueled their mania.
+At the same time — particularly given the seemingly perpetual turbulence between humans amidst the rather gritty and grating Energies of Now — I’ll be amongst those who are intending to practice into the greater Spirit of the Season (vs. the “Black Friday” types of displays during which people trample other people down so they can snatch whatever product has fueled their mania, leaving an unholy mess for the retail workers to clean up.
+Yay!
+So NOT our best look!).

-So yes, not a bad time to buff up our recollection of keeping cool in the midst of Tantrum Yogis and Hissy Fitters, or the Psychic Vomiters, who don’t really need a reason to go ballistic and ruin a perfectly nice moment, meal, or day, even when there’s not a Full Moon plus some Zap Zone buzz.
+So yes, not a bad time to buff up our recollection of keeping cool in the midst of Tantrum Yogis and Hissy Fitters, or the Haters or just overly stressed Psychic Vomiters, who don’t really need a reason to go ballistic and ruin a perfectly nice moment, meal, or day, any day, any time.

 Fear not, though.
-There are some finer things and energies stirring, too, and perhaps one or two that are more flowing, rooting, and/or centering.
+There are (almost always) some finer things and energies stirring, too, and perhaps one or two that are more flowing, rooting, and/or centering.

 Here are a few In the Spirit of the Season attitude-and-vibe adjusters: